Kiptooe/ecommerce-clothes-store/README.md

 ## This is an ecommerce store for selling clothes built using codeIgniter4.The clothes can belong to either Men,Women,Kids or Pets category.
 This project was done in my second year of university.

+# Important
+1. To obtain the database check the file named `manustore.sql`
+2. To obtain the user credentials(for logging in) check the file named `UserCredentials.txt`

 # System Functionality

 **1.Administrator**